Skip to content

 Is this a learner outcomes case study?

-No. This article is a founder experience note that explains the method behind Melolingua.
-Learner outcome case studies need measured before-and-after data, and those should be published separately when enough reliable usage evidence is available.
+No. This is a founder experience note.
+Learner outcome case studies need measured before-and-after data published separately.

 Tagged